camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 1. For developers: [External Task Client Update](#external-task-client-update)
 1. For developers: [Identity Service Queries](#identity-service-queries)
 1. For developers: [MetricsReporterIdProvider interface Deprecation](#metricsreporteridprovider-interface-deprecation)
+1. For administrators and developers: [New Version of Templating Engines (Freemarker, Velocity)](#new-version-of-templating-engines-freemarker-velocity)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda BPM 7.13.